jewlexx/Abbie/README.md

 **Please Note: This is my first npm package, ever!
 If something doesn't work, be patient, it will be fixed soon!**

 ```
+// Basic Javascript version
 const logger = require('abbie');

 logger.log("Hey y'all wassup!");
-logger.log('Oopsie I made a booboo and this is an error', 'error');
+logger.log('Oopsie I made a booboo and this is an error', 1);
-logger.log("Finished Successfully!", 'good');
+logger.log("Finished Successfully!", 2);

+// Typescript version
+import log from 'abbie';

+log("Hey y'all wassup!");
+log('Oopsie I made a booboo and this is an error', 1);
+log("Finished Successfully!", 2);
 ```

+## Reference:
+log(
+    message: "Whatever...
+Literally",
+    level?: 0 = info, 1 = error or 2 = good
+)